Michael Collins (rugby union, born 1974)

-Michael Collins (born 10 May 1974 in New Plymouth, New Zealand) is a former New Zealand 'A' international rugby union player.
+Michael Collins (born 10 May 1974) is a former New Zealand 'A' international rugby union player.
 He played for Glasgow Warriors, London Irish and Chiefs.

 Rugby Union career

 Amateur career

 Former captain of New Plymouth Boys' High School first XV.

 Professional career

 He had 73 games for the provincial side Waikato.

 He began his professional career playing for the New Zealand provincial Super Rugby team Chiefs.
 He captained the side in 1999.

 He signed for Glasgow Warriors in 2007, after a two year with London Irish.

 International career

 Collins has played for New Zealand U19, New Zealand U21, New Zealand 'A' and New Zealand Barbarians.

 Coaching career

 In September 2008 Collins joined Taranaki as a rugby development manager, leaving Glasgow Warriors.

-He then became the club's scrum coach.
+He later became the club's scrum coach.

 Administration career

-In 2013 was made Chief Executive.
+In 2013 was made Chief Executive of Taranaki Rugbry.